Stephen Boyd: Personal life

 Boyd's last marriage took place in 1974 to Elizabeth Mills, a secretary at the British Arts Council, whom he had known since 1953.
 Mills followed Boyd to the United States in the late 1950s and was his personal assistant, friend and confidante for many years before marrying him in the mid-1970s.

 Death

 Boyd died of a massive heart attack on 2 June 1977 at the age of 45 while playing golf with his wife, Elizabeth Mills, at the Porter Valley Country Club in Northridge, California.
 He was in talks to play the role of the Regimental Sergeant Major in Euan Lloyd's The Wild Geese before his death.
-(The role was eventually filled by Jack Watson).

 He was cremated and his ashes were interred in Oakwood Memorial Park Cemetery in Chatsworth, California.
-His wife Elizabeth Mills Boyd was interred with him at the time of her death in 2007.
+Mills was interred with him at the time of her death in 2007.
 He is also remembered on his parents' grave in the Clandeboye Cemetery, Bangor, Northern Ireland.